daliyaebenny/Fitness-Tracker/README.md

 # Fitness Tracker

 Track your workouts with Fitness Tracker.
 The app will keep track of every exercise in your workout.
 The app dashboard will display weekly summary graphs of all workouts done in a week.

+## User Story

+ As a user,
+ I want to be able to view create and track daily workouts.
+ I want to be able to log multiple exercises in a workout on a given day.
+ I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+ If the exercise is a cardio exercise, I should be able to track my distance traveled.

+## Acceptance Criteria

+When the user loads the page, they should be given the option to create a new workout or continue with their last workout.

+The user should be able to:

+  * Add exercises to the most recent workout plan.

+  * Add new exercises to a new workout plan.

+  * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.

+  * View the total duration of each workout from the past seven workouts on the `stats` page.

 ## Installation